 Somehow Willie made it back to Collinwood without further damage to himself or others.
 The family was at dinner; he pictured them all gathered around the feast like a picture from Norman fucking Rockwell as he slumped on the foyer stairs, listening to snips of conversation, clinks and clatters from the dining room.
 Smelled like pork roast, and the young man hadn't eaten all day, but there would be no more home-cooked meals for Ole Willie; all that sucking up to the housekeeper was for nothing.
 At least they hadn't pitched his bag out the front door with a note pinned to it.

-Finally, Willie pulled himself up and tapped the portrait frame before turning to head upstairs to pack.
+Finally, Willie got to his feet and tapped the portrait frame before turning to head upstairs to pack.
 "So long, Barney."

 Stay.
 I want you to stay.

-The picture was talking inside Willie's had a calm, soothing tone.
+The picture was talking inside Willie's head.
+It had a calm, soothing tone.

 Wow, I am really fucked up.

 I see you.
 I hear you.